 The total project cost for Alter Hall will not exceed $18,000,000.

 The project will be completed for the 2015 fall semester.

 The Alter Hall project will meet the campus master plan framework that was developed in 2006.
 The project will be coordinated with its surrounding context, including Hailstones Hall, and any potential change to Hailstones in the future.
 The University has formed an ART (Alter Renovation Team) comprised of faculty and staff.
 The ART has been diligent in articulating a project vision and shepherding each aspect of the project through schematic design.
 Additional campus community input will continue to positively influence the project though the fall of 2013.

 Kuhlman Hall Renovation - Phase II

-The plan to do an architectural renovation to Kuhlman Hall, which could include new flooring and painting throughout the building, and improvements to the dorm rooms, such as: Sink vanities, heating/air conditioning units, and key card entry door hardware.
+The Summer of 2014 architectural renovation to Kuhlman Hall includes new flooring and painting throughout the public areas of the building and a complete make-over of the lounge areas.
+The following replacements were made in the dorm rooms: Sink vanities, heating/air conditioning units, painting, LED lighting, doors and key card entry hardware.